 Please note you have the right to change your e-communications preferences at any time or to have your personal data deleted from our databases (including our opt-out list).
-If you wish to withdraw your consent to our use of your quotes, your appearance in any photographs or videos or have your personal data deleted, please send an email to enquiries@eyfoundation.ey.com.
+If you wish to withdraw your consent or have your personal data deleted, please send an email to enquiries@eyfoundation.ey.com.

 Your privacy is important to us.
-Our full Privacy Policy can be found on our website: www.ey.com/Publication/vwLUAssets/EY-Foundation-Privacy-Notice/\$FILE/EY-Foundation-Privacy-Notice.pdf
+Our full Privacy Policy can be found on our website.

+https://eyfoundation.com/uk/en/aboutus/policies.html

-9. Whistle-blowing Policy
+9. Whistleblowing Policy